 Workstations & Users

-Some questions to ask yourselves in planning for the upgrade are things like:
+Some questions to ask when planning for the upgrade are things like:

 - Are all workstations installed identically?
 Does every machine have the same ISV products and modules installed on it?
-If not, you may want to note the exceptions for the purpose of installing the new version of Dynamics GP.
+If not, make note of the exceptions to install the new version of Dynamics GP.
 I recommend a list of users and what they have installed, in groups if possible.

 - Do any workstations have special settings, like dex.ini flags that aren't on the default install?